instadeepai/Mava/README.md

 Mava currently offers the following building blocks for MARL research:

 - 🥑 **Implementations of MARL algorithms**: Implementations of multi-agent PPO systems that follow both the Centralised Training with Decentralised Execution (CTDE) and Decentralised Training with Decentralised Execution (DTDE) MARL paradigms.
-- 🍬 **Environment Wrappers**: Example wrapper for mapping a Jumanji environment to an environment usable in Mava.
-At the moment, we only support [Robotic Warehouse][jumanji_rware] but plan to support more environments soon.
+- 🍬 **Environment Wrappers**: Example wrappers for mapping Jumanji environments to an environment that is compatible with Mava.
+At the moment, we support [Robotic Warehouse][jumanji_rware] and [Level-Based Foraging][jumanji_lbf] with plans to support more environments soon.
+We have also recently added support for the SMAX environment from [JaxMARL][jaxmarl].
 - 🎓 **Educational Material**: [Quickstart notebook][quickstart] to demonstrate how Mava can be used and to highlight the added value of JAX-based MARL.
+- 🧪 **Statistically robust evaluation**: Mava natively supports logging to json files which adhere to the standard suggested by [Gorsane et al. (2022)][toward_standard_eval] for easy downstream experiment plotting and aggregation using the tools found in the [MARL-eval][marl_eval] library.

 ## Performance and Speed 🚀

+### SMAX
+For comparing Mava’s stability to other JAX-based baseline algorithms, we train Mava’s recurrent IPPO and MAPPO systems on a broad range of [SMAX][smax] tasks.
+In all cases we do not rerun baselines but instead take results for final win rates from the [JaxMARL technical report](https://arxiv.org/pdf/2311.10090.pdf).

+### Robotic Warehouse

 All of the experiments below were performed using an NVIDIA Quadro RTX 4000 GPU with 8GB Memory.